timbeaudet/knowledge_base/faq/today.md

 ## Morning

-- Update Key Performance Indicators
-- Export Streams to YouTube
-- Check Close Caption Script on GameJam video.
-- Double Check Title and Description (time links?)
-- Reddit post, devto post, twitter, ludumdare.com ldjam.com
-- With time left, find places to share Turbo Boom! for fans of racing games.
+- Try to boost the Jam Video signal one more time, maybe it can still work out?
+- Open Unity and continue 'porting' Turbo Boom! physics, and adding some fun stuff to mess around.
+- Keep messing around in Unity.

 ## Evening

-- There will be no evening stream tonight.
+- An evening stream is very unlikely tonight.

 ## NOTICE